ccupee/ConvoyShippingCompany/README.md

 <div style=”margin-left:20px;”>2.
 If your file is .xlsx or .csv, or it ends with %...%[CHECKED].csv, perform:</div>

-    <div style=”margin-left:50px;”>a.If your file is .xlsx, convert it to .csv.</div>
-    <div style=”margin-left:50px;”>b.If your file is .csv correct the data right in the file.</div>
-    <div style=”margin-left:50px;”>c.Every cell of the output file, except headers, should contain only one integer number.</div>
-    <div style=”margin-left:50px;”>d.Count the number of the cells corrected by your script.</div>
-    <div style=”margin-left:50px;”>e.Write the corrected data to a CSV file, add the [CHECKED] suffix to your file.
-For example: %file_name%[CHECKED].csv.</div>
-    <div style=”margin-left:50px;”>f.Your program should output the following message for the converted CSV file: X cells were corrected or 1 cell was corrected, where X is the number of corrected cells.
-Include the output file name.</div>
+    a.If your file is .xlsx, convert it to .csv. b.If your file is .csv correct the data right in the file. c.Every cell of the output file, except headers, should contain only one integer number. d.Count the number of the cells corrected by your script. e.Write the corrected data to a CSV file, add the [CHECKED] suffix to your file.
+For example: %file_name%[CHECKED].csv. f.Your program should output the following message for the converted CSV file: X cells were corrected or 1 cell was corrected, where X is the number of corrected       cells.
+Include the output file name.
-      <div style=”margin-left:60px;”>For example: 4 cells were corrected in %file_name%[CHECKED].csv.</div>
+    For example: 4 cells were corrected in %file_name%[CHECKED].csv.

 <div style=”margin-left:20px;”>3.
 If the file ends with %...%[CHECKED].csv, create an SQLite3 database with the CSV file name, change its extension to .s3db.
 Remove the [CHECKED] suffix.
 For example, %file_name%[CHECKED].csv should be changed to %file_name%.s3db.</div>